kkonstantinidis/ByzShield/README.md

 ## Requirements

 We will be working with Python 2 for the local machine (to execute the bash scripts which configure the remote cluster and initiate training/testing) and with Python 3 for the PS/worker nodes (to execute the actual training/testing).
 We recommend using an Anaconda environment in both cases.
+The exact series of commands

 For the local machine the tested dependencies are
 | Module | Version |